lvgl/lvgl/docs/overview/style.md

 - the animation path (also known as timing or easing function)
 - the properties to animate

 The transition properties can be defined for each state.
-For example, setting 500 ms transition time in default state will mean that when the object goes to default state 500 ms transition time will be applied.
+For example, setting 500 ms transition time in default state will mean that when the object goes to the default state a 500 ms transition time will be applied.
-Setting 100 ms transition time in the pressed state will mean a 100 ms transition time when going to presses state.
+Setting 100 ms transition time in the pressed state will mean a 100 ms transition time when going to pressed state.
-So this example configuration will result in fast going to presses state and slow going back to default.
+So this example configuration will result in going to pressed state quickly and then going back to default slowly.

 To describe a transition an `lv_transition_dsc_t` variable needs to initialized and added to a style:
 ```c